I3A-NavSys/utrafman_sim/docs/homepage.md

 Use the menu on the left to navigate through the documentation.
 You can use the search box at the top left to search for a specific topic.

-If you have any questions, please contact us at
+If you have any questions, please contact us:

 `[rafael.casado, aurelio.bermudez] (at) uclm.es`.